 Enjoy the waters and the sunsets of Lakeland – relax, boat, fish, try watersports

 Finland is a lake country with some 188,000+ of lakes.
 Lakeland, which is found in eastern Finland, is the heart of the lake country, holding more than 1,000 lakes.
 It provides a fantastic opportunity to try exhilarating watersports such as jet-skiing, sailing, canoeing, and water-skiing.
 It is also a natural playground for adventure swimmers as well as fishing and boating enthusiasts.
-It is a great spot to watch sunsets on still waters.
+A great spot to watch sunsets on still waters.

 Celebrate midsummer – party, camp out in Savonlinna